Services

 If you have any concerns about how we handle your information you have a right to complain to the Information Commissioners Office about it.

-The GDPR 2018 requires organisations to lodge a notification with the Information Commissioner to describe the purposes for which they process personal information.
+The UK GDPR requires organisations to lodge a notification with the Information Commissioner to describe the purposes for which they process personal information.
 These details are publicly available from:

 Information Commissioner’s Office